Tanvi5134/Spaceproject/README.md

 ESTIMATION OF THE HUBBLE CONSTANT AND THE AGE OF UNIVERSE USING TYPE LA SUPERNOVAE DATA

-The goal of this project was to estimate the Hubble constant (H₀) and the age of the universe using observational data from Type Ia Supernovae.
+The goal of this project was to estimate the Hubble constant (H₀) and the age of the universe using observational data from Type la Supernovae.
 The analysis was conducted using real data from the Pantheon+SH0ES dataset and involved applying cosmological principles and fitting models within the flat ΛCDM framework.

 Methodology